 As we can expect, this paints a very interesting picture of a Dêuos who was linked to many things, and as Dêuoi are, very complex.
 We see chthonic and liminal aspects.
 Riches of Dubnos (the Underworld), but also of a kind of intermediary, travel and perhaps a kind of psychopomp, one who guides souls of the dead.

 A gnosis we can offer is that of Artogenos Uindoguððus (ð is a “ts” sound in these parts).
 He suspects that Carnonos is a river father.
 Rivers are associated with trade, wealth, and travel.
 They are also associated with depths, Dubnos, the chthonic, infernal.
 Water often is.
 So we can see liminal and chthonic properties at work.
 Bulls and deer being on either side of Him reflect a boundary of the “civilized” and the “wilds”.
 An important distinction at a time where being in the settlement was the safest place to be and when the wilds really were that.
-They still are in some places, but not to the extent they were in the Iron Age, for sure.
+They still are in some places, but not to the extent they were in the Iron Age.

 Brigindû – Her name is thought to mean “the High One”, high as in elevated like a hilltop or a mountain.
 This is where forts were often constructed, which can reasonably lead to a conclusion that She is a warrior Dêuâ.
 Being depicted with spears and in a helm certainly strengthens the idea.
 Being likened to Minerva, who is likened to Athena, the patron deity of Athens, who is associated with war and strategy among other things paints a deeper picture.
 She was also likened to Victoria.